DataBooster/PyWebApi/README.rst

             OUT_POST_SP      := 'your_schema.mdx_etl_demo.final_post_processing?namingcase=camel';              -- Fully qualified name of the post-processing stored procedure as URL
             OUT_POST_SP_ARGS := '{"inComment": "This is an example of argument passed from the bootloader"}';   -- JSON dictionary

-        *The names of key output parameters in the stored procedure and the column names in the result set are based on conventions, derived from the default arguments in* `the signature of the entry function start(...) <https://github.com/DataBooster/PyWebApi/blob/master/Sample/UserApps/MdxEtl/db_mdx_db.py#L56>`__ .
+        *The names of key output parameters in the stored procedure and the column names in the resultset are based on conventions, derived from the default arguments in* `the signature of the entry function start(...) <https://github.com/DataBooster/PyWebApi/blob/master/Sample/UserApps/MdxEtl/db_mdx_db.py#L56>`__ .
         *To customize your own conventions, simply change the values ​​of those default arguments.*